Provincie-Zuid-Holland/satellite-images-datascience/README.md

 ![Alt text](Contrast_model_example.png?raw=true "Title")

 For a particular pixel or kernel, in which blue, NDVI and height is used and scaled between 0 en 1, Euclidean distance is calculated for blue, NDVI and height to each cluster center.
+The shortest Euclidean distance to a class, is then the predicted class.

-This be interpreted as for a given certain pixel or kernel example the blue of is between 1 and 0.7 for the input value, for blue this would mean that the pixel/kernel is sand for the input value blue as shown in the figure.
+This can easily be interpreted as if for a given certain pixel or kernel the scaled blue color is between 1 and 0.7 this would mean that for this certain pixel/kernel sand for the input value blue.
+The same goes for the other input values NDVI and Height.
+The combinations of different input values gives the final predicted class.

-This is done for each input value and thus is result is a predicted label.

 ### Example code
+Below here we will give a code example of how to use this contrast model and added comments.

 ```python